yoichitgy/hugo_yoichitgy/content/post/2015-08-31-dependency-injection-in-mvvm-architecture-with-reactivecocoa-part3-designing-the-model.md

 At the beginning, three stubs are defined. `GoodStubNetwork` returns a `SignalProducer` that sends correct JSON data. `BadStubNetwork` returns a `SignalProducer` that sends incorrect JSON data as an empty dictionary. `ErrorStubNetwork` returns a `SignalProducer` that does not send JSON data but an error.
 All the `SignalProducer`s send the events in a background thread emulating an asynchronous network response by specifying `.observeOn(QueueScheduler())`.

 In `spec()`, three unit tests (or specs) are defined.
-The first test checks the case that `attemptMap` successfully converts JSON data to a `ResponseEntity`.
-The second test checks the case that `attemptMap` converts JSON data to an error.
-The third test checks the case that the error sent from `ErrorStubNetwork` is passed through `ImageSearch`.
+The first one checks the case that `attemptMap` successfully converts JSON data to a `ResponseEntity`.
+The second one checks the case that `attemptMap` converts JSON data to an error.
+The third one checks the case that the error sent from `ErrorStubNetwork` is passed through `ImageSearch`.

 Type `Command-U` to run the tests.
 Passed!
 We finished implementing the main part of our model in MVVM architecture.

 ## Conclusion

-Through the development of the Model part of the example app in MVVM architecture, we learned how to design the Model to decouple ViewModel and Model, and Model and the external system.
+Through the development of the Model part of the example app in MVVM architecture, we learned how to design the Model to decouple from ViewModel and the external system.
 Protocols were used to remove the direct dependencies on the implementations.
 ReactiveCocoa was used to handle events between the decoupled components.
 Also we found Himotoki was helpful to map JSON data to our entities.
+In the next blog post, we will design and implement View and ViewModel parts.

+If you have questions, suggestions or problems, feel free to leave comments.

 [^1]: If you are familiar with [functional programming](https://en.wikipedia.org/wiki/Functional_programming), [Argo](https://github.com/thoughtbot/Argo) is also a good choice for a JSON parser.
 [^2]: In [DDD (Domain-Driven Design)](https://en.wikipedia.org/wiki/Domain-driven_design), an entity is a concept of a domain model and is defined by its identity.
 In our project, the term is used to mean just a concept or object regardless of its identity.
-[^3]: Refer to [this page](http://programmers.stackexchange.com/questions/151733/if-immutable-objects-are-good-why-do-people-keep-creating-mutable-objects) to know more about pros and cons of immutability and mutability.
+[^3]: Refer to [this page](http://programmers.stackexchange.com/questions/151733/if-immutable-objects-are-good-why-do-people-keep-creating-mutable-objects) to know more about immutability and mutability.
 [^4]: "[How to Implement the ErrorType Protocol](https://realm.io/news/testing-swift-error-type/)" is worth reading about `ErrorType`.